-If you have any missing or damaged teeth, you might be considering dental implants as a solution.
+If you have any missing or damaged teeth, you might be considering dental implants as a solution. but are Dental Implants Painful you ask?
 When considering this you may also be worried about the potential for pain caused by the procedure.
 You may hear from friends and family that dental implants can be very painful, however it’s important not to overestimate this.

 Typically you will feel some amount of discomfort when receiving dental implant surgery.
 This is caused by the various steps of the procedure, primarily removing the teeth, creating an incision in the gum, drilling into the jawbone, and inserting the final implant.

 It’s vital that your dentist is qualified and specialized, in order to minimize the risk of any issues that might cause pain or discomfort.

 Before the surgery takes place, your dentist will administer a local anaesthetic, or a sedative if you prefer, to numb the mouth in preparation for the procedure.
 This greatly reduces the chance of any pain or discomfort, and it’s always useful to ask your dentist about the options.

 During the dental implant surgery, there should be minimal to no pain due to the anaesthesia applied by the dentist.
 While you may experience some discomfort during the procedure if you are able to feel or hear the tools being used at any point, this is usually minor and can be aided by sedatives.